 In adolescents and young children, it is imperative to treat allergies which can cause swelling of the nasal membranes and enlargement of the tonsils and adenoids.
 This is a primary cause of OSA in children and adolescents.
 Treatment of enlarged tonsils and adenoids is by removing them and the results can be dramatic and are the treatment of choice for these children.

 In teenagers, the fatigue associated with OSA causes impairment similar to being over the legal limit with alcohol.
 Teens with untreated OSA are much more likely to have car accidents.
 They are much more likely to partake in risky behaviors due to the changes in personality caused by OSA.
 Learning is impaired due to poor concentration and fatigue in school.
 Sports are often avoided as they do not have the energy to participate and weight gain can occur.
 Again, treatment of allergies, removal of enlarged tonsils and adenoids, correction of anatomical defects such as deviated septum all can help to alleviate OSA in this group.
-Orthodontic treatment (braces) is often necessary if early interceptive treatment was not initiated earlier on.
+Orthodontic treatment (braces) is often necessary, to correct narrow palates and crowding, if early interceptive treatment was not initiated earlier on.
 We have successfully used fixed ALF appliances with full braces on hundreds of teens to increase their palate width increasing tongue space, with excellent results.
+This increase in tongue space can improve the airway reducing the risk of OSA.
+It should be noted that stable expansion of the palate with orthodontic treatment is only possible in growing adolescents.

 OSA is a very serious disorder affecting an estimated 100,000,000 people in the world by the World Health Organization (WHO).
 These numbers are likely conservative as many people with OSA do not get it investigated and simply live with it until a health crisis occurs.
 It is a significant cause of motor vehicle accidents (here in Canada, 1 in 3 accidents on our major highway is due to drivers falling asleep at the wheel), industrial accidents, and can significantly shorten one’s lifetime.
 The big 3 with OSA are heart attack, stroke, and sudden death.
 Treatment is a far better option.